tkngch/browser-startpage/README.md

 2. Install the backend dependencies: `pip install -r requirements.txt`.
 3. Start the server: `python main.py`.
 4. Navigate to `localhost:33875` on your browser.

+## License

+This project is licensed under the terms of the GNU Affero General Public License v3.0.

+Copyright © 2020 Takao Noguchi.